CtrlK

 Distinctiveness Conflict Risk

 The MLOps focus provides some distinctiveness, but terms like 'model training' and 'data preparation' could overlap with general data science or machine learning skills.
-The description doesn't clearly delineate boundaries against adjacent skills like a general ML skill or a deployment/DevOps skill.
+The description doesn't clearly delineate boundaries from adjacent skills like a general ML skill or a deployment/DevOps skill.

 2 / 3